 - 1 cup pecans

-Beat eggs with a whisk in a large mixing bowl.
-Mix in sugar, cream, half and half, and butter until uniform then stir in cinnamon, nutmeg, and sea salt.
+- Crack eggs into a large mixing bowl and whisk until smooth.
+Mix in sugar, heavy cream, half and half, vanilla extract, and melted butter until uniform then stir in cinnamon, nutmeg, and sea salt.

-Once pudding is finished baking, pour glaze all over top.
+- Pour glaze all over top of bread pudding.
 Alternatively, you can cut and glaze individual servings.
 Just be sure to do so while still warm.